Is Your Photo Corrupt? Here’s How You Can Prevent It

 - Select the storage media, run Stellar Repair for Photo and select Add File option.

 2. The software scans the selected storage media and after you have added all the corrupt files, click on the Repair button.

 3. Once the repair process completes, Preview the repaired JPEG photos.
 And, click Save Repaired Files and save them to the user-defined location

 The Key Message

-There are myriad of reasons for photos turning corrupt and if your photos do get corrupt, then do not despair; leverage Stellar Repair for Photo software.
+There are myriad reasons for photos turning corrupt and if your photos get corrupt, do not despair; leverage Stellar Repair for Photo software.
 In addition, you can take into consideration the mentioned measures to prevent photos from turning corrupt.